Deadpikle/SimpleInventory/README.md

 Feature set:

+* Multiple users, each of which can be set with different permissions for the different software features available
 * Manage your current inventory, including current stock/quantity
 * Sort your inventory into different categories (drinks, school supplies, etc.) -- these different categories then show up as different subtotals on reports
 * Scan items in using a barcode scanner to quickly mark items as sold